-After four years, I’ve definitely figured out what works and what doesn’t in terms of being productive when I work at home in my own business.
+After five years, I’ve definitely figured out what works and what doesn’t in terms of being productive when I work at home.

-I praise women who can work with children at home, it’s simply something I haven’t found productive and am lucky that my son goes to daycare.
-Right now I’m secretly looking forward to the end of the holidays as my son and husband have been here for weeks and my work productivity has been at an all-time low.
+I praise women who can work with children at home, it’s simply something I haven’t found productive.
+I am lucky that my son is in year one and my daughter in childcare.
+I admit to having looked forward to the end of holidays so my son can go back to school, my husband to work and my daughter to childcare; it’s at these times when my productivity is at an all-time low.

-Although challenging at times, working at home is certainly very rewarding.
-I most certainly would not have the flexibility I have if I worked in an office or for someone else, but the reward only comes with staying focused and productive.
+Since first starting my business using my untapped virtual assistant skills and then moving into content marketing, there have been challenging times.
+But, working from home is definitely rewarding.
+I would not have the flexibility I have if I worked in an office or for someone else, but the reward only comes with staying focused and productive.

-When working from home, it’s so easy to let bad habits form, I’ve been there, done that.
+When working from home, it’s so easy to let bad habits form.
 The kitchen, the laundry, the television…they’re all right there teasing you into switching them on, cleaning them, using them.
 So, I’ve put together some tips for those of you working from home and looking to improve productivity, and those of you considering whether working from home is for you.